-For several succeeding years no material change took place in the affairs of this mission, but in 1810 dark and heavy clouds seemed to rise in that quarter, and even to threaten the extinction of the light of the gospel The missionaries remark: "If ever the power of Satan was anywhere manifest, it is among the Free-negroes at BAM-BEY.
-He exerts it by a host of diabolical emissaries, by sorcerers and old witches, with their lying fables and predictions, and by other heathen, who, having been excited to enmity against the government, seem determined to expel the missionaries from the country, because they are appointed to transact affairs between the Negroes and government.
-If it thereby becomes necessary to give up this agency, by which the station has hitherto been maintained, we cannot much longer support a mission in this wild country.
-The rebellious spirit now prevailing among the Free-negroes, has also more or less influence upon our small flock of christian Negroes, and we can find but few, and those chiefly among the old people, who are to be depended upon as sincere and faithful to their convictions.
-John Arabini is their leader, but even as captain, finds his power and influence unequal to resist the overwhelming torrent of wickedness and rage of the enemy.
-Nothing but Almighty power can do this, and overcome and cast out Satan \."
+For several succeeding years no material change took place in the affairs of this mission, but in 1810 dark and heavy clouds seemed to rise in that quarter, and even to threaten the extinction of the light of the gospel.
+The missionaries remark : "If ever the power of Satan was any where manifest, it is among the Free-negros at BAMBEY.
+He exerts it by a host of diabolical emissaries, by sorcerers and old witches, with their lying fables and predictions, and by other heathen, who, having been excited to enmity against the government, seem determined to expel the missionaries from the country, because they are appointed to transact affairs between the Negros and govern-If it thereby becomes necessary to give up this agenment. cy, by which the station has hitherto been maintained, we cannot much longer support a mission in this wild country.
+The rebellious spirit, now prevailing among the Free-negros, has also more or less influence upon our small flock of Christian Negros, and we can find but few, and those chiefly among the old people, who are to be depended upon as sincere and John Arabini finds his influence faithful to their convictions. and authority as captain inadequate to resist the overwhelming torrent of wickedness and rage of the enemy.
+Nothing but Almighty power can do this, and overcome and cast out Satan\."